fraunhoferfokus/cc_license-core/README.md

 ## CC-LICENSE-CORE
 The license core accesses other microservices to allow for license assignments and demand notifications in a GUI.
 Furthermore, this component verifies the legal consumption of individual users through their license assignments.

+# Dependencies
+## License Package and Metadata Services
+* To import license data and corresoponding metadata, the APIs of BILDUNGSLOGIN are used to deliver the relevant content.
+More details: partners/BILDUNGSLOGIN.md
+## SSO and User- Contextdata Service
+* Authentication, Autorisation as well as user context information are being delivered by moin.schule via OIDC/SchulConnex.
+More details: partners/N21.md
+## Medienregal BILDUNGSLOGIN
+* To be able to view their assigned licenses, the BILDUNGSLOGIN Medienregal is used to query relevant licenses from the component, as well as list- and view the Media accordingly.
+More details: partners/BILDUNGSLOGIN.md

 # Requirements:
 * Before initiating this server, it is mandatory to configure the following microservices.
 Please adhere to the individual setup guidelines for each microservice:
   * [CC-Metadata-Manager](https://github.com/fraunhoferfokus/cc_metadata-manager)